SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 - Memphis has two wins against the spread in eight games this year.

-- Memphis' games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Memphis' games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- Memphis is 2-4 against the spread and 4-3 overall when the team puts up more than 25.4 points.
+- Memphis is 2-4 against the spread and 4-3 overall when the team scores more than 25.4 points.

-- The Tigers have turned the ball over 15 times this season, four more turnovers than the Mustangs have forced (11).
+- The Tigers have turned the ball over four more times (15 total) than the Mustangs have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.